moononournation/Arduino_GFX/README.md

 - Multi-color e-ink display supported by co-operate with Canvas

 ## Known issue
-- ESP32SPI data bus class is a little bit faster than HWSPI, but not all chip supported, e.g. SSD1283A, ST7789@80 MHz
+- ESP32SPI data bus class is a little bit faster than HWSPI, but not all chip supported, e.g. SSD1283A